epfml/getting-started/README.md

 **TODO:** Update with permanent machine for MLO once we have it.

-## Alternative workflow: using the RunAI CLI and base docker images with pre-installed packages
+## Alternative workflow: using the run:ai CLI and base docker images with pre-installed packages
 The setup in this repository is just one way of running and managing the cluster.
-You can also use the RunAI CLI directly, or use the scripts in this repository as a starting point for your own setup.
+You can also use the run:ai CLI directly, or use the scripts in this repository as a starting point for your own setup.

 Thijs created a crash course with the main overview for the cluster with [these slides](https://docs.google.com/presentation/d/1n_yimybA3SbdnpMapyAMhA00lq_SN0BMHU_Ji-7mr2w/edit#slide=id.p).
 Additionally, he created a few base docker images with pre-installed packages:
   * mlo/basic: numpy, jupyter, ...